 The Animal Mind: Philosophical Perspectives on Animal Cognition

-<p>Learn about animal cognition with our <a href="https://www.sydneycommunitycollege.edu.au/courses/archaeology-history-travel">philosophy courses</a> online!</p>
+<p>Explore the fascinating question of animal minds with our <a href="https://www.sydneycommunitycollege.edu.au/courses/archaeology-history-travel">philosophy courses</a> online!</p>

-<p>When a crow solves a puzzle, a dog
+<p>When a crow

 ...